azureholic/CW-Repeated-Calls/evaluations/README.md

     - Contains a feature to generate sample question/answer pairs using a GPT model, but this is limited to simple one-sentence questions and not ideal for large data inputs.
 I recommended to generate such data independently.
   - **"Dataset":**
     - Highly useful for analyzing a response dataset.
 The "query" can represent all data the decision is based on.
-    - _(Reference: The original document includes a screenshot `images/ai-foundry-evaluation.png` illustrating this.)_
     - Image: ![ai-foundry-evaluation](images/ai-foundry-evaluation.png)
-    - It's also possible to compare evaluation results between different models.
-This can be used to compare different models as judges for the same dataset or to compare the response quality of different generative models.
+    - It is also possible to compare evaluation results between different models.
+This can be used to compare different models as judges for the same dataset or to compare the response quality of different models.
     - Image: ![ai-foundry-evaluation-comparison](images/ai-foundry-evaluation-comparison.png)
   - **"Prompt flow":** Appears to be an evaluator designed for low-code AI flows.
   - **Note:** The Phi-4 model was not available in the Foundry UI at the time of testing, though it was accessible when running evaluation scripts locally.